Maestro-Zacht/aa-contacts/README.md

 In every alliance or corporation view, the user can see the contacts and their standings.
 If it has the right [permissions](#permissions), the user can see and edit notes or trigger a manual update of the contacts.

+#### Server Links

+From version 1.0.0 users with the right [permissions](#permissions) can see or edit server links.
+These consist of a URL and an optional password and can be used to save discord invites, TS3 server details and such.

 ### Secure Groups integration

 If the [Secure Groups](https://github.com/Solar-Helix-Independent-Transport/allianceauth-secure-groups) plugin is installed, a new smart filter will appear in the admin panel of AA Contacts.
 It allows to filter users by the standings a corporation or alliance has set for them or their alliance/corporation.